📍 Serving Hartford & All of Greater Hartford

 Why Hartford Homeowners in Foreclosure Choose Simply Sold RE

-We're not a national iBuyer or hedge fund.
-Frank Sanchez and Larry Friedman are local investors who understand Hartford County's foreclosure timeline, know the Superior Court process and how Law Days work, and have helped dozens of Greater Hartford homeowners avoid losing their homes.
-When speed and certainty are everything — and in foreclosure, they are — local knowledge and a proven track record matter.
+We aren't a national iBuyer or a hedge fund.
+Frank Sanchez and Larry Friedman are local investors who know how Hartford County foreclosures actually unfold — the Superior Court docket, the mediation window, and the way strict foreclosure and Law Days work — and they've helped dozens of Capitol Region families keep a foreclosure off their record.
+In a foreclosure, where speed and certainty are everything, that local footing and track record matter.

-Call us at (860) 555-0100.
-Even if you don't sell to us, a 15-minute conversation will clarify your exact timeline and what your real options are.
-There's no charge and no obligation.
+Reach us at (860) 703-9997.
+Even if you never sell to us, fifteen minutes on the phone will map your real timeline and lay out your actual options — free, and with no obligation.

 How Connecticut Law Days & Foreclosure Sales Work